-The Acceptable State Foreclosure Time Frames lists the recommended method of foreclosure and the first public action required by law to initiate foreclosure and can be located on the USDA Training and Resource Library in the Loan Servicing section under Loss Mitigation found at https://www.rd.usda.gov/resources/usda-linc-training-resource-library/loan-servicing.
+Attachment 18-B, Acceptable State Foreclosure Time Frames, lists the recommended method of foreclosure and the first public action required by law to initiate foreclosure.
 In states where more than one foreclosure method is available, but only one option is listed, the Agency selects the method that is most cost effective in reducing legal fees and accrued interest expense.
 The Agency does not intend to prohibit the payment of loss claims where the servicer obtains title through a method of foreclosure other than what is recommended.
 For example, if the recommended foreclosure method is non-judicial, but judicial foreclosures are required to preserve the servicer's right to a deficiency judgment, the servicer may determine that recovery on a deficiency judgment is expected after considering the time and cost of litigation.
 In such case, the judicial foreclosure method should be considered acceptable.
 Any such decision must be documented and placed in the servicing permanent file.